Cisco-Talos/clamav-documentation/src/manual/Development/development-builds.md

 ### Testing with CTest

-ClamAV version 0.104+ will include unit tests, integration tests, & feature tests performed via CMake's `ctest` toolset.
+ClamAV unit tests, integration tests, & feature tests are performed via CMake's `ctest` toolset.
 All tests are executed within through `ctest` but within a Python test framework build around Python's `unittest` module.
 See `clamav/unit_tests/testcase.py`.
 Python 3.5+ is required.

 > _Note_: Valgrind tests are performed on Linux if Valgrind is installed.

+To run the unit tests, run `ctest` or `ctest -V` (for verbose output) after the build.
+On some systems, you may need to specify the build configuration, like `ctest -V -C Debug`.

+You can limit to run specific test sets with the `-R` regex filter.
+Like this: `ctest -V -R "clamscan \$"`

 #### Unit Tests

-The libclamav unit tests use the [libcheck](https://github.com/libcheck/check) framework.
+The libclamav C code unit tests use the [libcheck](https://github.com/libcheck/check) framework.
+The libclamav Rust code unit tests use Rust's built-in `cargo test` features.

 There are presently no unit tests for libfreshclam.
 See `clamav/unit_tests/check_clamav.c` for the libclamav unit tests.

 #### Integration Tests